 (1) This regulation does not apply to or in relation to a transitional application or replacement application.

-(2) If an applicant withdraws an application made under the Act section 15, 17, 19 or 31, the Board must refund to the applicant —
+(2) If an applicant withdraws an application made under the Act section 15, 17, 19 or 31, the Commissioner must refund to the applicant —

-(a) so much (if any) of the amount paid under regulation 7A(1)(c)(i) or 7F(1)(a), as the case requires, as the Board determines to be appropriate; and
+(a) so much (if any) of the amount paid under regulation 7A(1)(c)(i) or 7F(1)(a), as the case requires, as the Commissioner determines to be appropriate; and

 (b) the amount paid under regulation 7A(1)(c)(ii) or 7F(1)(b), as the case requires.

-(3) If the Board refuses an application made under the Act section 15, 17, 19 or 31, the Board must refund to the applicant the amount paid under regulation 7A(1)(c)(ii) or 7F(1)(b), as the case requires.
+(3) If the Commissioner refuses an application made under the Act section 15, 17, 19 or 31, the Commissioner must refund to the applicant the amount paid under regulation 7A(1)(c)(ii) or 7F(1)(b), as the case requires.

-(4) If an applicant withdraws an application made under the Act section 41 or 61, the Board must refund to the applicant so much (if any) of the amount paid under regulation 7 or 12(2), as the case requires, as the Board determines to be appropriate.
+(4) If an applicant withdraws an application made under the Act section 41 or 61, the Commissioner must refund to the applicant so much (if any) of the amount paid under regulation 7 or 12(2), as the case requires, as the Commissioner determines to be appropriate.

 [Regulation 15 inserted in Gazette 24 Jun 2008 p.
-2824-5.]
+2824-5; amended in Gazette 30 Jun 2011 p.
+2667.]

 16. Refund or waiver of fee etc. on withdrawal or refusal of replacement applications

-(1) If an applicant withdraws a replacement application, the Board must refund to the applicant so much (if any) of the amount paid under regulation 7A(1)(b)(i) as the Board determines to be appropriate.
+(1) If an applicant withdraws a replacement application, the Commissioner must refund to the applicant so much (if any) of the amount paid under regulation 7A(1)(b)(i) as the Commissioner determines to be appropriate.

-(2) If a replacement application is taken to have been withdrawn under regulation 7B(6), the Board must —
+(2) If a replacement application is taken to have been withdrawn under regulation 7B(6), the Commissioner must —

-(a) if any amount of required payment was received by the Board — refund the amount to the applicant;
+(a) if any amount of required payment was received by the Commissioner — refund the amount to the applicant;

-(b) if the old licence was returned to the Board — return the licence to the applicant.
+(b) if the old licence was returned to the Commissioner — return the licence to the applicant.

-(3) If the Board proposes to refuse a replacement application, the Board must waive the amount payable under regulation 7A(1)(b)(ii) in respect of the application.
+(3) If the Commissioner proposes to refuse a replacement application, the Commissioner must waive the amount payable under regulation 7A(1)(b)(ii) in respect of the application.

 [Regulation 16 inserted in Gazette 24 Jun 2008 p.
-2825.]
+2825; amended in Gazette 30 Jun 2011 p.
+2667.]

 Part 5 — Transitional matters